Create an HTML Poll With a Template

-Follow these steps to add an HTML poll to your site:
+Follow these 4 steps to add a visual and engaging HTML poll to your site with a few simple clicks.

-4. Copy the HTML poll code and paste it on your site.
+Copy the HTML poll code and paste it on your site.
+You’re done!

 There are endless reasons to create a poll, the following are the most popular ones.